Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Key Takeaways

-• 82% of local medical searches result in visit or call within 24 hours (BrightLocal, 2024)
+• The large majority of local medical searches result in a visit or call within 24 hours

-• Google Business Profile optimization shows ranking improvements within 30-60 days
+• Google Business Profile optimisation shows ranking improvements within 30-60 days

-• Top 3 local results capture 70% of all clicks; position 4+ receives minimal traffic
+• Top 3 local results capture the large majority of all clicks; position 4+ receives minimal traffic

 • Citation consistency and reviews improve local ranking more than any other single factor